-If you don't have a .cfg file, load the \_ISO\Sample_MyE2B.cfg file directly from the E2B USB drive.
+- If you don't have a .cfg file, load the \_ISO\Sample_MyE2B.cfg file directly from the E2B USB drive.

-A Windows system
+- A Windows system

-1152 x 768 pixels or larger monitor (if the vertical height is less than 900 pixels - e.g. 768, then E2Bed will use a borderless version of the GUI).
+- Display/Monitor size - a 1152 x 768 pixels or larger monitor is required (if the vertical height is less than 900 pixels - e.g. 768, then E2Bed will use a borderless version of the GUI).
 1024x768 will (just\almost) fit and E2Bed will be usable, small notebooks with 800x600 displays are not suitable to run the editor GUI!

-For the wallpaper, you will need a 800x600 or 1024x768 24-bit .bmp bitmap file (or a non-progressive .jpg file if using E2B v1.72+) - do not use a compressed .gz file!.
-Lots of .jpg progressive format wallpapers can be found here (note: Load into MSPaint and re-save as non-progressive .jpg).
+- For the wallpaper graphics file, you will need a 800x600 or 1024x768 24-bit .bmp bitmap file or a non-progressive .jpg file - the editor cannot use compressed .gz files!.
+Some .jpg progressive format wallpapers can be found here (note: Load into MS Paint and re-save as non-progressive .jpg).

-E2B_Editor.exe must be run from a writeable drive because it creates temporary files on the same drive.
+- E2B_Editor must be run from a writeable drive because it creates temporary files on the same drive.

-If testing E2B using QEMU or VBOX+VMUB, quit E2B_Editor.exe first, because the VM may make the files on the USB drive inaccessible which will cause E2Bed to display an error.E2Bed does not support Chinese/Japanese/Persian glyphs - you must edit the .cfg file afterwards using a text editor if you want non-ANSI characters to be saved in the .cfg file for the heading or footer text.
+If testing E2B using QEMU or VBOX+VMUB, quit E2B_Editor.exe first, because the VM may make the files on the USB drive inaccessible which will cause E2Bed to display an error.E2Bed does not support Chinese/Japanese/Persian glyphs - you must edit the .cfg file afterwards using a text editor if you want non-ASCII characters to be saved in the .cfg file for the Main menu heading or footer text.

 Using the E2B_Editor (E2Bed)